cylead/COVID-19-Vaccination-Data-Visualization/README.md

 Except for the United Kingdom and Ukraine, the vaccination process in the other 5 countries is similar, with a gradual increase from January to May 2021, and then a decline.

 Next, we check if other European countries have similar patterns, and the answer is yes.
-We select 16 countries with the pattern: Austria, Belgium, Croatia, Czechia, Finland, France, Germany, Greece, Italy, Lithuania, Netherlands, Norwat, Poland, Spain, Sweden, and Switzerland.
+We select 16 countries with the pattern: Austria, Belgium, Croatia, Czechia, Finland, France, Germany, Greece, Italy, Lithuania, Netherlands, Norway, Poland, Spain, Sweden, and Switzerland.
 Their time series and the average are shown below.

 <p align="center">
 <img src="./figs/selected_16.png" width="80%" >